-Circle Y or N Steps for Evaluation Page 3 101 ALTERNATE PROTEIN PRODUCT (APP) Y N The APPs listed are single ingredients such as soy flour, soy protein concentrate, soy protein isolate, whey protein concentrate, and nonfat dry milk.
+Circle Y or N Steps for Evaluation Page 3 1 ALTERNATE PROTEIN PRODUCT (APP) Y N The APPs listed are single ingredients such as soy flour, soy protein concentrate, soy protein isolate, whey protein concentrate, and nonfat dry milk.
 Examples of ingredients that do not meet the APP requirements are: wheat proteins, tofu, surimi, soy burgers, soy crumbles.
 Y N The product itself is an entrée item or an integral part of an entrée item.
-Example: entrée items ARE sandwich patties, meat fillings or crumbles, pizzas, burritos, etc. Entrée items are NOT drinks, smoothies, desserts, muffins, cakes, protein bars, bread, chips, Documentation (Refer to Attachment A) Y N The APP documentation is on letterhead of the manufacturer that actually makes the APP.
+Example: entrée items ARE sandwich patties, meat fillings or crumbles, pizzas, burritos, etc. Entrée items are NOT drinks, smoothies, desserts, muffins, cakes, protein bars, bread, chips, etc. Documentation (Refer to Attachment A) Y N The APP documentation is on letterhead of the manufacturer that actually makes the APP.
 Documentation should not be accepted on distributor letterhead or from the food company making your purchased product (except in the rare case that the food company making the finished product actually manufactures the APP itself).
 Y N a.
 The documentation states that the APP meets requirements found in 7 CFR Parts 210, 220, 225, and 226.
 Y N b.
 The documentation indicates that nonprotein constitutes have been removed.
 Y N c.
-The PDCAAS (Protein Corrected Amino Acid Score) is provided, and the score is greater than 0.80 (80).
+The PDCAAS (Protein Corrected Amino Acid Score) is provided, and the score is greate than 0.80 (80).
 The PDCAAS score should be provided in decimal form (i.e., 0.92), but sometimes the PDCAAS is reported as a whole number (i.e., 92) instead.
 If the PDCAAS is less than 0.8 (80), then the product does not meet the protein quality requirements and cannot be used for credit even if the percent as-is protein is greater than 18 percent.
 Y N d.
 The hydration ratio is provided in the documentation and was calculated correctly (percent protein as-is divided by 18) minus 1 part dry APP = parts water).
-Example: if the percent as-is protein is 64.8, the calculation is as follows: ([64.8 ÷ 18]-1 part dry APP) = 2.6 parts water to hydrate the product down to 18 percent protein.
-The ratio of dry APP) = 2.6 parts water to hydrate the product down to 18 percent protein.
+Example: if the percent as-is protein is 64.8, the calculation is as follows: ( $[64.8 \div 18]$ - 1 part dry APP) = 2.6 parts water to hydrate the product down to 18 percent protein.
 The ratio of dry APP:water for this example will be 1:2.6.
 Y N e.
 The percent protein is provided on an as-is basis and is greater than 18 percent.
 If the documentation states MFB or moisture-free basis-you cannot use this protein value.
 The as-is protein value must be used in calculating the meat alternate credit for APP.